 What was once an open landscape full of different ideas and approaches was quickly becoming a cookie-cutter-clone-war, with groups basically aping the top bands in the genre, following their songwriting style, image and approach.
 Furthermore, thrash metal had invigorated the crossover and hard-core scene, influencing the songwriting style of those bands.
 The landscape was becoming crowded with similar sounding groups.
 However there were a few artists, like Voi-Vod, who continued on their own path, becoming more technical and more creative without following the rules, confidently carving their own original sound.
 These bands were a huge inspiration to us.

 Another other unique thing about the late 80's was that major labels really didn’t pay attention to underground music, so almost every facet of the underground was free to experiment and indulge in creative whimsy.
 It turned out to be a very exciting time in modern music, one that was largely without commercial motivation, while embracing new technology, and it was mostly artist controlled.

-So we had five new writers bursting with musical enthusiasm, collaborating on songwriting in a way none of us had ever done before.
+So we had five new writers bursting with enthusiasm, collaborating on songwriting in a way none of us had ever done before.

 Now that we had written some new material, we were ready to re-introduce the band, yet again.
 We booked a show at Shady Skates with Eviction and Doomwatch, two of our favorite local bands.
-The show would also be a video shoot for Doomwatch who was working with some Filmmakers Institute of Pittsburgh students who wanted to make the video a class project (for the trivia nerds, the non-live footage from the Doomwatch "Monstrosity" video was shot in our rehearsal space in the Strip).
+The show would also be a video shoot for Doomwatch who was working with some Filmmakers Institute of Pittsburgh students who wanted to make the video as a class project (for the trivia nerds, the non-live footage from the Doomwatch "Monstrosity" video was shot in our rehearsal space in the Strip District).
 It was another great gig, with a strong turnout.
 My parents even made the show.